 Insulin resistance and type 2 diabetes are strongly linked to degenerative brain diseases like Alzheimer’s.

-Potential Drawbacks of Intermittent Fasting
+Risks or Side Effects of Intermittent Fasting

 If I were to write this article as a news story, I’d probably lead with the drawbacks or risks.
 This stuff tends to get sensationalized.